Peregrine Falcon Project

 We work closely with biologists with the Endangered and Nongame Species Program to help monitor the peregrine falcon population in New Jersey.

 At a nest site in Jersey City, we have a webcam on the top of a building at 101 Hudson St. The webcam has allowed viewers to follow the nesting season from courtship to fledging (March to July).
-One biologist, Kathy Clark, writes entries in Nestbox News, an online journal that summarizes events and milestones during the nesting season.
-Currently we're fundraising to replace the old analog camera to keep it online.
-We offer classroom programs that help teachers educate students about peregrines in New Jersey.
+Ben Wurst & Kathy Clark, ENSP write entries in Nestbox News, an online journal that summarizes events and milestones during the nesting season.